Team behind Seattle Kraken, Climate Pledge Arena bids for Memorial Stadium revamp

-The deadline for proposals to demolish, redevelop and operate Seattle’s Memorial Stadium arrived Thursday, and the corporate team behind the Seattle Kraken and Climate Pledge Arena has submitted a bid.
+The deadline for proposals to demolish, rebuild and operate Seattle’s Memorial Stadium arrived Thursday, and the corporate team behind the Seattle Kraken and Climate Pledge Arena has submitted one of two bids.

-The city, which joined Seattle Public Schools in March to request proposals from potential partners to revamp the aging, SPS-owned venue at the city’s Seattle Center campus, didn’t release much information about the results of the request in advance of the deadline.
+The city, which joined Seattle Public Schools in March to request proposals from potential partners to revamp the aging, SPS-owned venue at the city’s Seattle Center campus, didn’t release much information about the results of the request, except that there were two proposals.

 But the Kraken’s chief executive officer, Tod Leiweke, said Thursday that he and others involved with the National Hockey League club and the Seattle Center arena, where the club plays, are making a pitch.